 Don’t expect him to waffle on…

-Despite this country’s gift for languages, however, you shouldn’t expect your love interest to be a chatterbox from the get-go.
-On the contrary, Belgians are often considered to be somewhat reserved and closed when first meeting people, which can make them appear distant, unemotional, or disinterested in the early stages of dating.
-As a result, relationships can take a long time to develop – but if you have the patience, it’s well worth the wait.
+Belgium is famous for its drool-inducing fries, waffles, chocolate, and beer (hell, that’s reason enough to live there).
+But there is far more to this charming little country than its yummy pub grub.
+For starters, Belgians speak three languages – Dutch, French, and German.
+So, if you speak one of these, then you’re already over the first hurdle – the language barrier.
+Despite the country’s gift for languages, however, you shouldn’t expect your love interest to be a chatterbox from the get-go.
+On the contrary, Belgians are known to be somewhat reserved and closed when first meeting people.
+This can make them appear distant, unemotional, or even disinterested in the early stages of dating.
+As a result, relationships can take a long time to develop.
+But if you have the patience, it’s well worth the wait.

 Rendez-vous avec two?
 Think again!

-Fashionably late is not an acceptable excuse – we warned you.
+Fashionably late is not an acceptable excuse – we warned you!

 This low-lying country does many things well, but subtlety is certainly not one of them.
-As far as cultural stereotypes go, this one is pretty accurate, as people in The Netherlands have a tendency to say what’s on their mind, regardless of how it might sound on the receiving end.
-Depending on your outlook, this can either be seen as painfully direct or refreshingly honest when dating a local, but hey, at least you know where you stand, right?
+While cultural stereotypes are meant to be taken with a pinch of salt, this one is pretty accurate.
+Indeed, people in the Netherlands are notorious for speaking their minds, regardless of how it might be received.
+When it comes to dating, this can either be seen as painfully direct or refreshingly honest, depending on your outlook.
+But hey, at least you know where you stand, right?

 If you think all British men are Martini-swigging womanizers like James Bond, then think again.

-Don’t drink her under the table, just sweep her off her feet.
+Don’t drink her under the table – just sweep her off her feet.

 Just like a good cheese fondue, the Swiss can take a while to warm up.